 Another thing you don’t want to forget is your ACT admission ticket.
 That’s right, just like getting on an airplane or going to the movies, ACT won’t let you in without a ticket.
 As long as you have your login info, you can print this out from any computer connected to the internet.
 Just don’t lose it before test day!

-If you have everything you need ready when you sit down to register, the process should take less than an hour.
-Getting ready for the ACT, though, that’s going to take quite a few hours.
+If you have everything you need ready when you sit down to register, registering for the ACT should take less than an hour.

 Happy registering, and good luck on the ACT!